 I recently gave a talk at a meeting with colleagues, most of them cardiologists and endocrinologists, where I, among other things, discussed the current status of diet-heart hypothesis and the possible relationship between our fear of dietary fats and the obesity epidemic.

-After the meeting, a senior colleague of mine, an old friend, and mentor who I deeply respect, approached me and lambasted me for several points I had made during my talk.
+After the meeting, a senior colleague of mine, an old friend, and a mentor who I deeply respect, approached me and lambasted me for several points I had made during my talk.

 He said that the mortality from heart disease had dropped dramatically for the last 30-40 years, mostly because we had managed to lower blood cholesterol by making changes to our diet.
 He was angry with me for asking the question whether our emphasis on low-fat food products could ultimately have steered us into an epidemic of obesity, metabolic syndrome, and diabetes.